Is Chiang Mai Worth Visiting? The Ultimate Guide

 More Thailand travel guides:

-Chiang Mai’s Natural Beauty and History
+Chiang Mai’s Natural Beauty And History

 Chiang Mai is special because of its stunning mountains and rich culture.
 The beautiful scenery makes the city’s ancient temples even more magical.
 One famous temple, Wat Phra That Doi Suthep, sits high on a mountain and gives city views.